jackvaughan09/phil/README.md

 ## Instructions
 ### Installation
 #### Installing Linux Distribution, LibreOffice, and the Phil repo
-1. Install Ubuntu distribution on your Windows machine (if you are a Windows user).
-This makes the installation process faster.
-Also, the command line is a great tool and trying to understand the Windows command line is a waste of time.
-Linux is great and there is a reason why people use it.
-It has many benefits, one being that the learning curve is easier.
+1. Install Cygwin on your Windows machine (if you are a Windows user).
+This makes me not need to finish debugging convert.bat (very difficult).
 2. Install LibreOffice.
 If you have a Linux OS, simply run in the terminal:
 ```bash
 sudo apt install libreoffice
 ```
+- Make sure that your LibreOffice installation is located where control/Makefile thinks it is.
 3. Clone this repository by running the following inside the src folder in your usr folder:
 ```bash
 git clone https://github.com/hudnash/phil.git